-MUS:223 Music Theory IV
+MUS:223 Music Theory IV 4.0 cr.

 This course is an introduction to the techniques and materials of twentieth century music through analysis, listening and writing.
 Sightsinging and aural skills included.
 (59.4 Lec.
 Hrs. / 39.6 Lab Hrs.)
 Prerequisite: MUS:222